Ask questions to help ease the transition for those who prefer being alone.

 By Deb Hipp

-A few years ago, I took my 77-year-old mom, a classic introvert, on a tour of senior living communities.
+A few years ago, I took my 77-year-old mom, a classic introvert, on a tour of senior living communities in Saratoga.
 I wanted to show her how much easier life could be if she and Dad rented an independent living apartment and didn’t have to cook all their meals.